He was awarded a University Scholarship to study for a PhD at the

 University of Bristol under the supervision of Professor Christine

 Willis.
-The aim of his PhD work was to probe the active sites of
+The aim of his PhD work was to develop the use of

 various

-bioactive molecules and to determine the scope of these
+bioactive compounds and to determine the scope of these

 He then carried out a post-doctoral fellowship (funded by the Alberta